danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

             # Return the DataFrame with the calculated statistics
             return df_tmp

 This custom function called *plot_year_stats_bar_charts* will use matplotlib subplots to show separate bar charts of each period Statistic based on  *'Year'* and *'Year % Return'* we want to show.
 The code is a bit tricky and lengthy to get correct dynamic formatting.
-It requires a statistics dataframe and Ticker name as input parameters.
+It requires a statistics dataframe, security class type and security class value as input parameters.

-        def plot_period_stats_by_year_bar_charts(df_stats, ticker):
+        def plot_period_stats_by_year_bar_charts(df_stats, security_class, security_class_val):

             """
             Create bar charts to visualize various statistics.

-            Parameters:
+            Args:
                 - df_stats: DataFrame containing the combined statistics.
-            - ticker: String representing the ticker symbol.
+                - security_class: A string indicating the security class type ('Sector', 'Industry Group', 'Industry', 'Sub_Industry', 'Ticker')
+                - security_class_val: A string indicating the value for security class type ('Sector', 'Industry Group', 'Industry', 'Sub_Industry', 'Ticker')
             """

-            # Determine the columns to plot by excluding 'Ticker' and 'Year'
+            # Determine the columns to plot by excluding 'security_class' and 'Year'
-            columns_to_plot = [col for col in df_stats.columns if col not in ['Ticker', 'Year']]
+            columns_to_plot = [col for col in df_stats.columns if col not in [security_class, 'Year']]

             # Check if there is only one row in the DataFrame
             if len(df_stats) == 1:

-                # Determine the columns to plot by excluding 'Ticker' and 'Year'
+                # Determine the columns to plot by excluding 'security_class' and 'Year'
-                columns_to_plot = [col for col in df_stats.columns if col not in ['Ticker', 'Year']]
+                columns_to_plot = [col for col in df_stats.columns if col not in [security_class, 'Year']]

                 # Extract the single row of statistics
                 stats = {col: df_stats[col].values[0] for col in columns_to_plot}